tmfelwu/dpjb_web/docs/Maths/Booklist and Strategy.md

+## Strategy
-Before the mains I spent most (I would say almost 90%) of my time on maths, since I felt I had a good idea on how to write mains answer.
-While solving maths questions my aim was always to arrive at the answer without any silly mistakes.
+- Before the mains I spent most (I would say almost 90%) of my time on maths, since I felt I had a good idea on how to write GS answers.
+- While solving maths questions my aim was always to arrive at the answer without any silly mistakes.
 Silly mistakes cost dearly.

+## Resources for Mathematics
+The idea was to pickup sources which were easier to read and understand.

 ## Linear Algebra
 - Krishna Series
 - For only one particular type of question i referred to Schaum Series.

 ## Calculus
-- BS Grewal
+- BS Garewal

 ## 3D
 - Krishna Series
 - IMS Notes  (Generating Lines, Paraboloids)